About PARS

 Our Vision

-PARS practitioners share a vision of a world where children can be children and adults appreciate and protect childhood as a valuable stage of the life span.
+PARS practitioners share a vision of a world where all adults value childhood as a unique stage of life and empower children to be children.

-PARS practitioners celebrate children's naturally curious and creative natures in their everyday interactions with children and by creating projects where the unique nature and culture of childhood is honoured.
+PARS practitioners celebrate children's naturally curious and creative natures in their everyday interactions with children and create opportunities which respect and protect the unique nature and culture of childhood.

 Our Mission and Purpose